goinvo/InvoPlaybook/src/pages/running-a-project.md

 ### Objectives

 - Review Statement of Work
 - Create project schedule, including regular meetings and weekly deliverables.
-Share with all stakeholders on Basecamp
+Share with all stakeholders via email
 - Create project spec 1-pager document.
 Example to be created.

 ### Follow up

 1. Send message to client about communication channel.
-If we’re using multiple lists, Slack, or Basecamp, then outline that in the message.
+If we’re using multiple lists or Slack, then outline that in the message.

 > Subject: Project Comm Channel Team,
 >